-9.25.
-The vision for 'Belgrave Gateway' is to create a prominent gateway to the city that shapes the area's identity.
-It will successfully support and integrate a mix of dwelling types including family homes together with existing and future employment and educational uses which considers location, appropriateness and design.
+9.25 The vision for Belgrave Gateway is to create a well-served mixed-use neighbourhood that successfully balances its local neighbourhood character to the east, supports family homes, and its prominence to the west.
 It will enhance streets and spaces to safely connect surrounding communities to Abbey Park.
-Its historic heart shared by the wider community will be enhanced, and the unique views of St. Mark's Church will be protected.
+Its vibrant heart shared by the wider community will be enhanced.
+The unique views of St. Mark's Church will be protected.
+Industrial and employment uses are appropriate within this area and will be well-integrated into the neighbourhood.